FireHead90544/auternos/README.md

 For macOS, change `os.system("killall chromium")` to whatever the process is named.
 For example" `os.system('killall "Google Chrome"')` for normal Chrome, and probably something similar for Chromium.

+For FreeBSD, take a rock, and shove it far up your ass.

 Remove this line if you do not want to kill any processes.

 #### Open bot.py in your text editor.